Scalable layouts

 In addition, set the vertical and horizontal padding between content and the left, right, top, and bottom edges of components in the Padding section.

-Row and Flow Positioners
+Row and the Flow positioners

 A Row positions its child components along a single row.
 It is used as a convenient way to horizontally position a series of components without using anchors.